Host plants:

 Habitat:

-Adscita statices inhabits in particular humid meadows, for example in fens or in the margin areas of bogs, but also drier grasslands with the larval host plant and (formerly) also mesophilic, extensively mown meadows.
+Adscita statices inhabits in particular humid meadows, for example in fens or in the margin areas of bogs, but also dry grasslands with the larval host plant and (formerly) also mesophilic, extensively mown meadows.
 But the latter have almost completely vanished today.

 Life cycle: